vincentnegre/user-docs/irods-fr/index.rst

 ..
-      Copyright 2021 CNRS and University of Strasbourg
+      Copyright 2021 CNRS, University of Bordeaux and University of Strasbourg

       This work is licensed under the Creative Commons Attribution 4.0 International License.
 To view a copy of this license, visit